 Directors and officers liability insurance

-The Directors and Officers Liability Insurance does not apply only to state-owned companies.
-The owners of family businesses sometimes are under the wrong impression that they do not need the coverage of the insurance.
-Of course they change their mind when they are forced to deal with a claim and they bear the defense expenses or even worse when they have to pay compensations or a settlement amount.
+The Directors and Officers Liability Insurance does not only apply to state-owned companies.
+The owners of family businesses are sometimes under the false impression that they do not need coverage by this insurance.
+Of course, once they are forced to deal with a claim and bear the defense expenses; or even worse, when they have to pay compensations or a settlement amount, they quickly change their mind.
 The directors of private companies may be sued by a number of claimants for various reasons.

 The rapid expansion of the Directors and Officers Liability insurance, known as D&O, in the political world is due to various factors including: The unlimited liability of the company’s officers The influence of the European Union Directives The formal and strict environment of corporate governance The modern views attributing liability to the companies’ officers and seeking more transparency in the accounts of companies The globalization and the wide publicity of failures and company scandals.